Template Basics

 bulletCopy macros, styles, and autotext entries from one template (or document) to another.

-bulletKnow what stays in a document from its template when the attachment is lost.
+bulletKnow what stays in a document from its template when the attachment to the template is lost.

 bulletCopy keyboard shortcuts from one template to another.